 The alternative routes are along pavements which have street lights and no steep gradients or other disability access implications.
+The alternative routes are shown on a map attached to the Order.

 There are no known complaints from residents of having to take the alternative routes.
-If residents wish to raise issues they can do so via the Have your Say on the Council's website or through their Ward Member.
+Should residents wish to raise issues they can do so via the Have Your Say on the Council's website or via their Ward Member.